Click on a question to view the answer.

 Call (505) 232-2049 request a maintenance repair.
 You can also initiate routine maintenance services via our website.
 After-hours emergencies should be directed to 844-887-6838.

 Yes, trash and recycling collection services are handled by Kirtland Family Housing at no additional cost to residents.
-Trash pick-up is every Monday, and recycling occurs every other Monday.
+Recycling pick-up is every Monday.
+Trash pickup for Villages 1, 2, 3, 4, and 7 is every Friday.
+Trash pickup for Villages 5, 6, Pershing, and Maxwell is every Thursday.

 Parking of Recreational Vehicles (RVs, boats, trailers, etc.) is generally not allowed within family housing.
 Two exceptions apply: one, if the vehicle is parked in your garage; or two, for the purpose of loading and unloading.
 In this case, parking is limited to 24 hours and the vehicle must not obstruct traffic.
 Residents may park their recreational vehicles in the lot provided by Outdoor Recreation at 505-846-1499.